Chris-Tranter/tastethis/Readme.md

 - Taste Teez is a site for sharing recipes.
 Similair to an online cookbook designed so users can have there own recipes and see what other users have added.

+#### Fonts Used
+- I chose  two different fonts: 'Michroma' for the page links and 'Philosopher' for the recipe headings

 #### Colour Scheme
 ![F1F7F8 12242B 688E26](./readmeimages/misc/coolors.png)

-I decided on a few contrasts i thought represented a nice restaurant, the idea was to make the food seem even more appealing to the user
+- I decided on a few contrasts i feel represented a nice restaurant, the idea was to make the food seem even more appealing to the user
+- #` F1F7F8 This Anti-flash shade was used for the navbar, footer text, and a subheading
+- #` 12242B This Gunmetal shade was used as my main abckground colour
+- #` 688E26 This Avocado shade was used for all other text mainly paragraph text

 #### Audience and purposes
 - Audience